 Employees that receive constructive feedback and are able to suggest ideas back can feel valued and supported.
 As they progress in their role, employees feel greater job satisfaction.

 - What was the team atmosphere like?

-The dynamics within a team are unique, based around each person’s personality, role and background.
+The dynamics within a team are unique, based on each person’s personality, role, and background.
 This gives you an idea of the overall picture of the employee’s team and how they work.

 - How often did you see your team or have team meetings?